 Applications for this information can be made to either NSW Health or directly to the ART provider.
 Applications can be made by people over the age of 18 years who were conceived as a result of ART treatment using a donated gamete (ova or sperm) or embryo, or the parent where the person is a child.

-When an ART provider receives an application for accessible information the ART provider must provide the information in writing to the applicant within a reasonable time.
+When an ART provider receives an application for accessible information the ART provider must provide the information in writing to the applicant within 28 days.
 If the ART provider does not have the information or has reason to believe that another ART provider has the information a statement to that effect must be provided to the applicant.
 The ART provider must also give a copy of the information given to the applicant to the Secretary, NSW Health along with any information the ART provider has about the identity of the donor, including the donor code.

 Where an application is made directly to NSW Health the ART provider may be directed to provide the information to NSW Health.
 Any information about the donor that is provided to NSW Health must be entered onto the Central Register.